When to fly?

 - The statue of the Little Mermaid has become one of the most famous of Copenhagen’s attractions.
 The bronze sculpture by Edvard Eriksen, based on the mermaid of the Hans Christian Andersen story, was unveiled in August 1913 and has since become one of the most photographed monuments.
 For a more unusual view, take a boat tour of the city – the boats travel the canals and the sea and show you most of the major monuments to be found.

-- The Guinness World Records Museum, on the main shopping street in Stroget is a popular destination for adults and children.
+The Guinness World Records Museum, on the main shopping street in Stroget is a popular destination for adults and children.
 The museum illustrates some of the world records, with a statue of the world’s tallest man at the doorway to welcome you in.
-Other exhibits include statues of the world’s heaviest man (featured in front of a very large cake) and the man with the longest moustache alongside interactive challenges, such as testing how hard you can punch or discovering what it feels like to accelerate from 0 to 508 km/h in a real dragster.
+Other exhibits include statues of the world’s heaviest man (featured in front of a very large cake) and the man with the longest moustache alongside interactive challenges, such as testing how hard you can punch or discovering what it feels like to accelerate from 0 to 316 miles/h in a real dragster.